pulumi/terraform-provider-vsphere/website/docs/d/folder.html.markdown

 * `path` - (Required) The absolute path of the folder.
-For example, given a default datacenter of `default-dc`, a folder of type `vm`, and a folder name of `terraform-test-folder`, the resulting path would be `/default-dc/vm/terraform-test-folder`.
+For example, given a default datacenter of `default-dc`, a folder of type `vm`, and a folder name of `test-folder`, the resulting path would be `/default-dc/vm/test-folder`.
 The valid folder types to be used in the path are: `vm`, `host`, `datacenter`, `datastore`, or `network`.

 ## Attribute Reference

-The only attribute that this resource exports is the `id`, which is set to the [managed object ID][docs-about-morefs] of the folder.
+The only attribute that this resource exports is the `id`, which is set to the managed object ID of the folder.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider